 The experience includes postgraduate career seminars, program-wide outings, weekly lunches, and a student poster session in the fall.
 S.U.R.E. students generally live on campus and receive a stipend for their summer work.

 The Noyce Undergraduate Research Experience is a program funded by a grant to Stonehill from the National Science Foundation.
-This summer, Professor Eugene Quinn worked with Abigail Soraci ’16, Megan Yarmalovicz ’17 and Jason Dimmick ’18 on "Analyzing Volatility in Growth Measures," which examined measures of student progress.
+Through the program, Professor Eugene Quinn was able to work with Abigail Soraci ’16, Megan Yarmalovicz ’17 and Jason Dimmick ’18 on "Analyzing Volatility in Growth Measures," which examined measures of student progress.

 - Matt Tardiff ’14, “Multiple Episodes in the Course of Body Dysmorphic Disorder” presented at Mind Brain Research Day at the Alpert Medical School, Brown University in March 2014 (in the process of being submitted for publication).